fishjam-dev/fishjam-docs/docs/getting_started/notifications.md

 * component has crashed
 * etc.

+A full list of available notifications is always present in specific server SDK documentation.
 Notifications can be received through websockets or webhooks.

-A full list of available notifications is always present in specific server SDK documentation.
+## Websockets
+WebSocket is a communication protocol that provides full-duplex communication between a client and a server over a persistent connection.

+#### Elixir example
 Here, we present how you can subscribe for server side websocket notifications using Elixir Server SDK:

 ```elixir